EmbarkStudios/rust-gpu/README.md

 ## Backwards compatibility, breaking changes and deprecation

-Right now because the project is in a very early state of development, we might introduce temporary changes as stop-gap measures, or implement features or APIs that might not work exactly in a way we end up liking.
+Right now because the project is in an early state of development, we might introduce temporary changes as stop-gap measures, or implement features or APIs that might not work exactly in a way we end up liking.
 Therefore it is expected that some (if not most) of the user facing code will change and evolve over time.
 At the moment this means that we make no guarantees about backwards compatibility and have no formal deprecation model in place.
 Effectively meaning that currently we only support building from source with the latest `main` branch in our repository.
 We appreciate our early adopters and would ask them to evolve their code along with ours.

 ## Structure